Car Speakers

 Mid-Range

 The audible spectrum of any speaker has a middle range with a sound that falls between 300 to 5,000Hz.
-This causes a certain bridge between tweeters and mid-range speakers.
+This causes an inevitable bridge between tweeters and mid-range speakers.

-Now because of this aforementioned overlap or bridge, manufacturers of component speakers place the woofers in the doors that keep them away from the tweeters.
+Because of this overlap above or bridge, manufacturers of component speakers place the woofers in the doors that keep them away from the tweeters.

 The separation between these two keeps them from overlapping and ensures a balanced sound production when in use.